DM587/dm561.github.io/_exercises/sheet1.md

 ## Sheet 1

-Exercises with a star must be done before coming to the class.
-Exercises with a hat on the side of the number are less important than the others and will be left for self study.
+Before the exercise class make sure you have gone through the colab posted on the web page.
+Exercises with a star on the side must be done before coming to the class.
+Exercises with a hat on the side will be tackled in class.
+The others are left for self study.

 ### Task 1*  -  Functions

 The volume of a sphere with radius $r$ is $V = \frac{4}{3}\pi r^3$.
-In a Python file, define a function called `sphere_volume()` that accepts a single parameter $r$ and returns the volume of the sphere of radius $r$, using $3.14159$ as an approximation for $\pi$ (for now).
+In a Python file, define a function called `sphere_volume()` that accepts a single parameter $r$ and returns the volume of the sphere of radius $r$, using $3.14159$ as an approximation for $\pi$ (alternatively look for its value in the module `math`).
 Also write an appropriate docstring for your function.
 Try keeping the body of the function down to a single line of code.

 To test your function, call it under the `if __name__ == "__main__"` clause and print the returned value.
 Run your file to see if your